glepnir/iswitch/README.md

 # iswitch
-auto switch input source to ABC when in terminal on macos
+auto switch input source to ABC when in terminal (Alacritty) on macos

+## LICENSE MIT